raymondlang/raymondlang/README.md

 📝 I'm Ray and I'm a full-stack software engineer (App Academy) with a B.S. in Molecular Biology, Minor in Computer Science from Boston College (a few moons ago).

-🔍 I'm looking for a dynamic SWE team that I can make an impact on.
-I love a challenge!
+🔍 Looking for a dynamic SWE team that I can make an impact on; I'm a team player.
+And I love a challenge!

 🏢 My professional experience includes web development and data analysis in biotech/pharmaceuticals marketing.